 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Allen, Maxwell & Silver, Inc. is a legitimate collection agency founded and incorporated in 1992.
 The BBB established a profile page for AMS in 2008.
 AMS is listed as a collection agency.
-Buzzfile estimates AMS’s annual revenue at $4.2 million and the size of its headquarters staff at 25 employees.
+Buzzfile estimates Allen, Maxwell & Silver’s annual revenue at $3.8 million and the size of its headquarters staff at 25 employees.

 AMS Outsourcing division “assists …in a customer service capacity by communicating with…customers as a seamless extension of the accounts receivable departments” of clients using dedicated phone lines, custom scripts and correspondence, and 30-60-90 day tiered collection programs.
 Their Third-Party collections division offers professional and aggressive phone, fax, mail, and email communication, as well as skip tracing.
 AMS’s legal forwarding department is available for accounts that warrant litigation.